CodeYourFuture/cra-template/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing!
 To help the review process, please provide the following:

 ### Proposal
-This pull request introduces a:

-- [ ] Change to the rules
-- [ ] Change to the principles
-- [ ] Something else

 <!-- Provide a short description of the change you are proposing and the reasons for it. -->

 ### Related